smallcloudai/linguist/README.md

 ## Installation

 Linguist is written in Ruby.
-Ruby is a relatively lightweight language that will not mess up our computer.
+Ruby is a lightweight language that will not mess up our computer much.
 On Ubuntu:

 ```
 sudo apt-get install -y build-essential cmake pkg-config ruby-full ruby-bundler